Penn Valley Market owner falls prey to false internet rumor

 Penn Valley Market closed early on March 7 after rumors spread on the internet that falsely identified market owner Balraj Singh Hundal, also known as "Happy," as a Reno man convicted of conspiracy to aid in terrorist activities.

-"Fake news" is a term that has spread like wildfire lately thanks to President Trump's tweet in February that "The FAKE NEWS media… is not my enemy, it is the enemy of the American People!"
+"Fake news" is a term that has spread like wildfire lately thanks to President Trump, who tweeted in February that "The FAKE NEWS media… is not my enemy, it is the enemy of the American People!"

-What Trump refers to are stories written by authors who knowingly generate false content and claim that they've published factual evidence.
+Trump refers to content published by “the mainstream media,” which he claims is written by journalists who knowingly generate false content and claim that they've published factual evidence.

 But fake news of a different kind can circulate quickly on sites with user-generated content, where posters can make inaccurate claims that sometimes have serious repercussions, like a conversation that started last week on Nevada County Peeps, a private Facebook group that serves as an online discussion forum for locals, regulated by a group of administrators.

 A Peeps member posted the link to a KTVN news article that details the crimes of 41-year-old Baldwinder Singh, a citizen of India and permanent resident of Reno, NV.

 Singh was convicted of "conspiracy to provide material support and resources to terrorists for a movement to create an independent Sikh state in the Punjab region of India" while living in the US, according to a statement released by the Department of Justice included in the article.
 He pleaded guilty on Nov.
 29, 2016.

 Recommended Stories For You

 The Peeps poster falsely stated that the man referred to in the story was the owner of Penn Valley Market.

 The article included a headshot of the accused man and gave a list of his many aliases, one of which was the name "Happy."